paum3/algorithm-mu/README.md

 1. Overview about algorithmic music (15 min)
 2. TidalCycles (105min) -> Maybe two presentations?
 One for Tidal only and one for the Haskell insights?
+4. Euterpea (120min)
 3. CSound (120min)
-4. Euterpea (?)
 5. More?!

 ## Overview algorithmic music

 1. Algorithmic music
-2. Live-Algorithmic
-3. Live-Coding
+3. Live-Coding (TidalCycles)
+2. Live-Algorithmic (Euterpea, Csound)

 ## TidalCycles

-1. Live-Coding
+1. Einordnung
 2. Demo - Writing code
 3. Haskell insights (TidalCycles as DSL)
    1. Pattern Type (FRP like context)